 Certified continuing education credits are available for these professions:

-In 2014 the DHPA will host one-day workshops on Section 106 and Section 18 — how they work, how to submit a good application, finding historic resources, determining if a property is in the National Register of Historic Places, and other topics.
+The DHPA hosts one-day workshops on Section 106 and Section 18 — how they work, how to submit a good application, finding historic resources, determining if a property is in the National Register of Historic Places, and other topics.
 The purpose is to help consultants submit the information that staff members need to review projects under State and Federal Compliance Review.